 Codd F, Codd S.B, Salley C.T.
 Technical Report.
 San Jose, Calif: Codd EF & Associates; 1993.
 Providing OLAP (Online Analytical Processing) to User-Analysts: An IT Mandate.
+This entry not cited in text

-Commission, V. G. (2003).
+Joint Legislative Audit and Review Commission.
+(2003).
 The Future of the Chesapeake Bay Bridge-Tunnel: Report of the Joint Legislative Audit and Review Commission to the Governor and the General Assembly of Virginia.
 Commonwealth of Virginia.
+This entry not cited in text